wangsen99/GEFU/README.md

 For IQA test, use script `python src/iqa_eval.py`.

 For GEFU test, please see [gefu_eval](gefu_eval/README.md).

+## Acnowledgement
+We would like to thank the authors of [img2img-turbo](https://github.com/GaParmar/img2img-turbo) and [ZeroShotDayNightDA](https://github.com/Red-Fairy/ZeroShotDayNightDA) for their open-source release.

 ## Citation
 If you find this repo useful for your research, please consider citing our paper: